 If you go to London, there are at least three things you need to do, especially if you come from Italy:

-obsessive meticuous that way) for very specific reasons.
+obsessive meticulous that way) for very specific reasons.

 The musical in question is Les Misérables (#LesMiz for friends), one of the longest running musicals in the world.

-After almost 40 years on stage, on January 2020 the new production of the show made its debut at the ex-Queen’s Theatre/newly renamed Sondheim Theatre.
+After almost 40 years on stage, on January 2020 the new production of the show made its debut at the ex-Queen’s Theatre/newly renamed Sondheim Theatre in London.

 This production was created on the wave of the touring version that provided the reference points for the 2012 movie.
 Inspired by Victor Hugo’s drawings (which are mesmerizing), it makes visible changes to the scenes and even to the performances fans were used to, giving life to a completely new show.

-I watched #LesMiz twice in the past two years and as many other fans, I was terribly scared of this change.
+I watched #LesMiz twice in the past two years and as many other fans, I was terribly scared of the change.

-Then, on January 25th I finally had the chance to see the new show and compare the two versions properly.
+Then, on January 25th I finally had the chance to see the new show with my own eyes and compare the two versions properly.
 And in this confrontation there is a clear winner…

 But which one?
 Keep reading to find out.